 Schedule Your Laser Skin Resurfacing Consultation Today

-If you would like to refresh your appearance but are not yet ready for surgery, ask Dr. Hessler whether laser skin resurfacing is for you.
+Find out if you are the right candidate by scheduling an appointment with Dr. Hessler and learning more details about this non-surgical procedure.
 During your appointment you can learn about the many other minimally invasive treatments Dr. Hessler offers, including CoolSculpting and Ultherapy.
-You can schedule a personal appointment by calling her offices at (650) 799-9009.
+Appointments can be scheduled online or by phone at (650) 799-9009.